-DYDDIAD Y CYFARFOD: DATE OF MEETING: 19 December 2023 TEITL YR ADRODDIAD: Performance Update for Hywel Dda University Health TITLE OF REPORT: Board - Month 8 2023/24 CYFARWYDDWR ARWEINIOL: Huw Thomas, Director of Finance LEAD DIRECTOR: In association with all Executive Leads SWYDDOG ADRODD: REPORTING OFFICER: Huw Thomas, Director of Finance
+DYDDIAD Y CYFARFOD: DATE OF MEETING: 21 December 2023 TEITL YR ADRODDIAD: TITLE OF REPORT: Performance Update for Hywel Dda University Health Committee - Month 8 2023/2024 CYFARWYDDWR ARWEINIOL: LEAD DIRECTOR: Huw Thomas, Director of Finance In association with all Executive Leads SWYDDOG ADRODD: REPORTING OFFICER: Huw Thomas, Director of Finance

-Pwrpas yr Adroddiad (dewiswch fel yn addas) Purpose of the Report (select as appropriate) Er Gwybodaeth/For Information
+Pwrpas yr Adroddiad (dewiswch fel yn addas)

+Purpose of the Report (select as appropriate)

+Er Gwybodaeth/For Information

-ADRODDIAD SCAA SBAR REPORT Sefyllfa / Situation
+ADRODDIAD SCAA SBAR REPORT

+Sefyllfa / Situation

 This report relates to the Month 8, 2023/24 Integrated Performance Assurance Report (IPAR) which summarises progress against a range of national and local performance measures.
-The committee is asked to note the report.
+The Committee is asked to note the report.

-The full performance assurance report is made available in the format of a Power BI dashboard which can be accessed via the Integrated Performance Assurance Report (IPAR) dashboard as at 30 November 2023.
+The full performance assurance report is made available in the format of a Power BI dashboard which can be accessed via the following link: Integrated Performance Assurance Report (IPAR) dashboard as at 30th November.
 Ahead of the committee meeting, the dashboard will also be made available via our internet site.

-An overview document entitled 'Integrated Performance Assurance Report (IPAR) Overview: as at 30 November 2023 is also provided (Appendix 1).
-This document summarises performance against our key improvement measures for 2023/24.
+An overview document entitled Integrated Performance Assurance Report (IPAR) Overview: as at 30 November 2023 is also provided (Appendix 1).
+This document summarises performance against key improvement measures for 2023/24.
+This includes measures relating to Enhanced Monitoring and Accountability conditions from Welsh Government, along with the Minister for Health and Social Care's priorities for this financial year.
+Additional measures for delayed pathways of care and nurses in post are also included as both measures have a significant impact on the Health Board's performance in other areas.

-The accompanying overview PowerPoint document (Appendix 1) has been revised for this iteration.
+The accompanying IPAR overview (Appendix 1) has been revised for this iteration.

-- Changes have been made to the way Performance narrative is collated and displayed. - Narrative is no longer displayed on the IPAR dashboard, making the process more efficient for both senior reporting officers (SRO) and the Performance Team. - The new overview will give Board and Committees a richer summary of our performance and the change in process, enables SROs to be concise with their summary points and allows Performance to concentrate their limited resources to resolving queries and highlighting the key points. - User stats from the IPAR dashboard illustrated that colleagues place a greater use on the accompanying overview and SBAR documents.
+- Changes have been made to the way Performance narrative is collated and displayed. - User statistics from the IPAR dashboard illustrate that colleagues place a greater use on the narrative within the accompanying IPAR overview and SBAR documents than the dashboard. - Narrative is no longer displayed on the IPAR dashboard, making the process more efficient for both senior reporting officers (SRO) and Performance Team members. - The new overview layout will give Board and Committees a richer summary of Hywel Dda UHB's (HDdUHB) performance, key issues and actions.
+It also enables SROs to be focused with their summary points.